kstenerud/mac-kvm/README.md

 Creating a New Virtual Mac
 --------------------------

-The following will create a new mac vm in /path/to/vm/dir containing a 64 gb hdd image, with 4gb RAM and a 1024x768 display.
+The following will create a new mac vm in /path/to/vm/dir containing a 64 gb hdd image.
 If the directory doesn't exist yet, it will be created.

-  1. start_macos_vm.sh -i /path/to/HighSierra.iso -c 64g -r 1024x768 -m 4096 /path/to/vm/dir
+  1. start_macos_vm.sh -i /path/to/HighSierra.iso -c 64g /path/to/vm/dir
   2. Use VNC (default port 5900) to connect to the installer via QEMU's VNC service
   3. Run Disk Utility
   4. Select View (top left corner gadget) -> Show All Devices